 Egnyte creates a unique encryption key (the “Egnyte key”) for every customer.
 If you use EKM, you’ll need to get a separate encryption key from your external key management system (the “external key”) as well.

-Note that the Egnyte key is never stored as such — this key will only be stored in its encrypted format using the external key.
+The Egnyte key is never stored as such — this key will only be stored in its encrypted format using the external key.

 Egnyte has several safeguards in place to help you monitor the use of EKM in your account.
 Once configured, you’ll see a status field in the EKM section of your account that indicates whether your key is available.

-If Egnyte is unable to retrieve the external key on any upload or download (e.g. if your key management service is unavailable), that operation will fail.
+If Egnyte is unable to retrieve the external key on any upload or download (e.g., if your key management service is unavailable), that operation will fail.
 In this scenario, your users will see an error indicating that Egnyte was unable to access your external key.

-If this happens, we will also send an email immediately to notify the Egnyte account admins.
+If this happens, we will also send an email immediately to notify the Egnyte account Admins.
 Once access to the key is restored, we will send another email to notify them that the issue has been resolved.